ohler55/ojg/design.md

-# A Journey building a fast JSON parser and full JSONPath for Go
+# A Journey building a fast JSON parser and full JSONPath with Oj for Go

 I had a dream.
-I'd write a fast JSON parser, generic data, and JSONPath implementation and it would be beautiful, well organized, and something to be admired.
-Well, reality kicked in laughed at those dreams.
-A Go JSON parser and tools could be high performance but to get that performance compromised in beauty would have to be made.
-This is a tale of journey that ended with a Parser that leaves the Go JSON parser in the dust and resulted in some useful tools including an efficient JSONPath implementation.
+I'd write a fast JSON parser, generic data, and a JSONPath implementation and it would be beautiful, well organized, and something to be admired.
+Well, reality kicked in and laughed at those dreams.
+A Go JSON parser and tools could be high performance but to get that performance compromises in beauty would have to be made.
+This is a tale of journey that ended with a Parser that leaves the Go JSON parser in the dust and resulted in some useful tools including a complete and efficient JSONPath implementation.

-In all fairness I did embark on with some previous experience having written two JSON parser before.
+In all fairness I did embark on with some previous experience.
+Having written two JSON parser before.
 Both the Ruby [Oj](https://github.com/ohler55/oj) and the C parser [OjC](https://github.com/ohler55/ojc) are the best performers in their